Aaron-Bopp/TIM/30_Topics/32_Terms/Pratyahara.md

 ---
 `$=customJS.dv_funcs.mentionedIn(dv)`

-The fourth step in the eightfold path of Raja Yoga, Pratyahara is a set of techniques that teaches us to restrain our sense organs, or Indriyas.
+The fourth step in the eightfold path of [[Raja Yoga]], Pratyahara is a set of techniques that teaches us to restrain our sense organs, or [[Indriya]]s.
  ^[[[course_Dr.
 K's Guide to Mental Health]]]

 **See**::